-Some days the to-do list can seem as if it’s never-ending and the last thing in the world you want to do at the end of the day is stand in line at the grocery store—even if the only thing left in your pantry is a pack of instant noodles that’s been hiding in there for at least three years.
-Luckily, we live in a world with technology that allows the ability to balance your priorities, so that you can get dinner on the table without having to waste precious time that could be spent instead with your family or without having to press pause on your latest binge-watching obsession.
+Some days the to-do list can seem as if it’s never-ending.
+And the last thing in the world you want to do at the end of the day is stand in line at the grocery store—even if the only thing left in your pantry is a pack of instant noodles that’s been hiding in there for at least three years.
+Luckily, today's technology is pretty amazing.
+It helps you to balance your priorities so that you can get dinner on the table without having to waste time that could be spent instead with your family or without having to press pause on your latest binge-watching obsession.

-Turn your smart home device into a lean, mean grocery shopping machine.
-With smart home device manufacturers partnering with major grocery retailers, voice shopping and two-hour delivery are quickly becoming the new norm.
-For example, using your Amazon Echo voice assistant, in certain cities you can now order everyday essentials from Prime Now and have them delivered to your doorstep within hours (if you have an Amazon Prime membership, that is).
-“Alexa, please order dark chocolate gelato from Prime Now,” should be a common phrase uttered, because sometimes gelato for dinner is completely acceptable.
+With smart home hub manufacturers partnering with major grocery retailers, like Walmart, voice shopping and two-hour delivery are quickly becoming the new norm.
+For example, using your Amazon Echo with Alexa, in certain cities you can now order everyday essentials from Prime Now and have them delivered to your doorstep within hours (if you have an Amazon Prime membership, that is).
+“Alexa, please order dark chocolate gelato from Prime Now,” can now become a common phrase in your home.

-Take advantage of apps that provide grocery deliveries and click-and-collect.
 The number of U.S. households obtaining their groceries through digital means has increased significantly in recent years, thanks to both delivery options and click-and-collect services.
-Using apps such as Shipt or Instacart, users can pay a monthly fee or a per order fee to have someone else do all the shopping, leaving you to never have to step foot in the grocery store, and have all of your items brought straight to your home.
-You can schedule your delivery for as quickly as one hour after the time you place your order or schedule it for whenever is most convenient for you.
+Using apps such as Shipt or Instacart, users can pay a monthly fee or a per-order fee to have someone else do all the shopping, leaving you to never have to step foot in the grocery store, and have all of your items brought straight to your home.
+You can schedule your delivery to arrive as quickly as one hour after the time you place your order or schedule it for whenever is most convenient for you.

 In addition to delivery options, many retailers are now also offering click-and-collect, where you visit their website or app right from your computer or smartphone to pick out what items you need, place the order, and then just roll up to the front of the store in your vehicle where someone will bring your order out to you.
 Now, if they would just offer the option to come home with you and cook up the ingredients, you’d have it made.

-If you have the right skills enabled on your smart home device, even they can help to order a pizza without lifting a finger.
+Learn how to enable skills on your Alexa or your Google Home devices, and they can also help to order a pizza without lifting a finger.